 3. Submit the project or group as 'validated' in the registry.

-5. S&P Global will set up and invoice you for Pending Issuance Units representing the predicted carbon removal of your project.
-Once you have paid, the units will become active in your account.
+6. Go to the ‘issuance’ menu and request the issuance of your Pending Issuance Units for all the vintages in your project.
+These represent the predicted carbon removal of your project.
+Once your issuance is reviewed by S&P Global, the units will become active in your account.
 For more information, see registry fees.

-6. When you sell units, you need to transfer them to the buyer's account or assign them to the buyer.
+7. When you sell units, you need to transfer them to the buyer's account or assign them to the buyer.
 Find out more about selling your units.